Skip to content

 As part of the plan making process, you will need to:

-• Engage with your community to understand their hopes and ambitions for the local area.
+• Communicate regularly with local people to understand their hopes and ambitions for the local area

-• Understand how they want it to evolve and the types of new development that will help to realise that vision
+• Understand how they want their neighbourhood to evolve and the types of new development that will help to realise that vision

 Locality Engaging with your community in a meaningful way